 Courtney E. Ackerman has spent the last few years working as a researcher for the State of California, but she isn’t limited by her 9-to-5 job.
-In the last few years, Courtney has been, among other things, a prolific writer for PositivePsychology.com, a published author of three positive psychology-related books, and a consultant for research projects.
+In the last few years, Courtney has been, among other things, a prolific writer for PositivePsychology.com, a published author of several positive psychology-related books, and a consultant for research projects.

 For the State, Courtney conducts research on healthcare workforce trends, administers and evaluates grant programs, and works to improve access to primary care and mental health care throughout California.
 In her independent work, she mostly focuses on compassion, well-being, and survey research.